 Confronted with the empty expanse of the Rountree-Vick memorial ground, Howell undertook an exhaustive search of death certificates filed in the Wilson County registrar’s office, abstracting all that gave “Rountree cemetery,” “Vick cemetery,” or “paupers cemetery” as the place of burial.
 An examination of the resulting list makes clear that these burials were in Rountree, Vick and Odd Fellows cemeteries, which are contiguous, but separately owned, graveyards.
 And the list is incomplete.

 So, how many people are buried in Vick, Rountree and Odd Fellows?
 A 1995 Wilson Daily Times article estimated 1300.
-However, as at least 600 were laid to rest here in the 1940s alone, this is surely a vast understatement.
+However, given that at least 600 were laid to rest here in the 1940s alone, this is surely a vast understatement.
 We may never arrive at a definitive number, but we can augment Howell’s list.
 I will start with a list of people whose burial in Rountree, Vick or Odd Fellows is memorialized by an existing headstone and continue with a list of people whose burial place is noted in a published obituary.
 Do you know of a family member buried in one these cemeteries?
 If so, please let me know.
 If I find that they are not listed in Howell’s book, they will be added to a third list.
 Thanks for your help.

 Interested in purchasing a copy of Howell’s volume?
 You can order one at http://www.wcgs.org.